 Now having a strategic direction is great.
 But classifying that as a goal is not effective.
 You can’t measure the progress of your vision.

 That’s where setting SMART goals come in.
 In this article, we’re sharing why the SMART goals framework has proven to work for individuals.
-We’ve also included SMART goal examples that you can use to set yours.
+We’ve also included SMART goal examples for work that you can use to set your professional goals.

 But before we delve into how you can get started with SMART goals, here’s a quick video by the venerable John Doerr of Kleiner Perkins (who in fact wrote the book on doing OKRs – “measure what matters“) on the secret to success by setting the right goals: